 Declaration of Interests

-To see a register of business interests for the governors of the West London Free School Secondary, click here
+To see a register of business interests and other information relating to the governors of the West London Free School Secondary, click here.

 Chair of Governors

 Katy has been appointed as the new Chair of Governors of the secondary school with immediate effect.
 Katy has a son in Year 11 and a daughter in Year 8 and will be well known to many of you through her work, not only as a parent-governor, but as a leading light of the PTA.
 She brings a wide range of skills to the position; a chartered accountant, she recently left Deutsche Bank where she spent 18 years in the Corporate Finance division

 Katy was appointed in 2016 for a period of three years